georgeroubie/pokedex-app/README.md

 # General information

 A [Pokedex app](https://pokedex.click) that will help you in your pokemon journey.
+Also the Pokedex has the mini game "Who's that Pokemon".

 All the data are provided from the [pokeapi](https://pokeapi.co).